unikent/of-course/README.md

 2. Place where you would like it to live and rename `paths.sample.php` to `paths.php`.
 Set the XCRI WS path, base path and templating engine paths inside.
 We are using our home grown (closed source) Pantheon engine.
 If you are using Pantheon, add a Pantheon config.php to the config folder & a Pantheon menu folder within the tree.
 4. Browse to the website to see the system up and running.

+## Creating A Build

+In order to compress the assets (CSS and JS) for a distribution.

+1. Install Node.js - this now includes npm by default.
+2. Install Grunt. `npm install -g grunt`.
+3. Run Grunt - `grunt` from the root of this code.

 ## Licensing

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.